Rochelle spends as much time in the kitchen as she does at a keyboard. It's no surprise that cooking and food are favorite article subjects.

 - 2 finely chopped sun-dried tomatoes

-Combine first four ingredients and whisk.
+Combine the first four ingredients and whisk.
 Then stir in the chopped sun-dried tomatoes.

 Classic Balsamic Dressing